teambit/docs/docs/workspace/04-workspace-json.md

 ## Configuration structure

 Bit is configured using a composition of extensions that can communicate with each other.
-This means that when you configure the `workspace.json` file you essentially compose these extensions.
+This means that when you configure the `workspace.json` file, you essentially compose these extensions.
 As each extension connects itself to the specific APIs in Bit, the configuration structure is simply a list of extensions.

 ## Base configurations